 Suppose we assume that physiology is the science of how the human body works.
 In that case, profitability physiology is a study of how profit generation works.
-To learn this physiology, you need to identify and manage various profit factors such as work, time, costs, and projects.
+To learn this physiology, you need to identify and manage various profit factors of law firm such as work, time, costs, and projects.

-A useful timesheet system doesn’t only help you manage those factors, but it also helps to measure relations between them and improve profitability.
+A useful timesheets for lawyers doesn’t only help you manage those factors, but it also helps to measure relations between them and improve profitability.
 This article will show you how to measure and manage these categories with a timesheet system.
 You’ll learn the physiology of profit creation!

-Let’s go into more detail and see what features a timesheet system brings.
+Let’s go into more detail and see what features a attorney timesheet system brings.

-The purpose of the time card system is to calculate time clock hours.
-The time card calculator is the simplest tool for time tracking.
+The purpose of the time card is lawyers time tracking and calculation overall time clock hours.
+The time card calculator is the simplest tool for attorney time tracking.
 It usually includes records of the start and end times of the working day to calculate total work hours.

 The work hours calculator can be simple and include only work hours per day.
 On the other hand, detailed work hours calculators have: